frovedis/frovedis/doc/tutorial/tutorial.md

 Local version of colmajor matrix supports linear algebra functionality backed by LAPACK and BLAS.

-Similarly, distributed version of blockcyclic matrix supports linear algebra functionality backed by ScaLAPACK and PBLAS.
+Similarly, blockcyclic matrix supports linear algebra functionality backed by ScaLAPACK and PBLAS.

 ### 3.1.1 Rowmajor matrix

 Please look at "src/tut3.1.1-1/tut.cc".
 This program multiplies loaded distributed matrix with a vector whose values are all 1.
-(You do not have to write this kind of program by youserself by using blockcyclic matrix.)

 First, you need to include `<frovedis/matrix/rowmajor_matrix.hpp>`.